ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 What This Table Doesn't Show

-- TestRigor: ~2 hours of maintenance (DSL commands needed updating for complex changes)
+• TestRigor: a couple of hours (DSL commands often need updating for complex changes)

-- Katalon: ~4 hours (self-healing inconsistent, often requires manual fixes)
+• Katalon: several hours (self-healing inconsistent, often requires manual fixes)

-- Leapwork: ~3 hours (visual flows break with structural changes, RPA limitations)
+• Leapwork: a few hours (visual flows break with structural changes, RPA limitations)

 Real-World Testing: What This Comparison Evaluated

-Beyond marketing claims, this comparison focuses on actual performance with real e-commerce checkout flows:
+Beyond marketing claims, this comparison focuses on typical performance with a real e-commerce checkout flow:

 Results: Setup Time